grannycart/by-sound-alone_source/full-draft-manuscript/2_Chapter.md

 "Well," Hemi said, looking at Percy, "first, we need to rouse Chips.
 She is the only one on board who might know how to fit a mating collar that could work."

 Percy was holding her fork in her fist, and grinding the tines back and forth against the tin plate, leaving deepening scratch lines.
 Percy and Shakes both looked at her.
 "Alright, Fuck.
-Hemi, go see if you can rehire Chips on a _temporary_ and ad-fucking-hoc basis to do some of this welding we need.
+Hemi, go see if you can rehire Chips on a _temporary_ and ad-fucking hoc basis to do some of this welding we need.
 I don't want to see her though.
 Tell her to stay the fuck out of my way or she'll find herself swimming in the prop wash... once we're fucking moving again."

 [//]: # (### They reconcile with Chips and talk about fitting mating collar to the Gnat)